 What people usually did during holidays in a seaside resort?
 The list isn’t too different from what we usually do today — walk along the shore, ride donkeys, bath, listen to band concerts, watch Punch and Judy shows.
 Bigger places like Blackpool had pleasure gardens, music halls, theaters, zoos, exhibitions, boat trips.

 Sea bathing was obviously done in a reserved way.
 There were Bathing Machines, changing rooms on wheels with a door at either ends, which were drawn in and out of the water by donkeys.
-Bathing Machines had a flag that could be raised or lowered from inside in order to signal that it should be moved out of water.
+Bathing Machines had a flag that could be raised or lowered from inside in order to signal that it should be moved out of the water.

 The purpose of the machines was to block any view of the bather from the shore, in order not to violate the Victorian sense of decency.
 Inside, people could change dresses and wear the heavy bathing clothes made in cotton that Victorian decorum imposed.
 Those suits came down to their knees and often covered their heads with cloth hats.